manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ```java
 public Mass postfixBind(Number magnitude) {...}
 ```
-the compiler builds a unit expression consisting of the two operands resulting in type `Mass`.
+the compiler translates the operation as the method call `kg.postfixBind(10)` resulting in type `Mass`.

 Note `postfixBind()` and `prefixBind()` do not belong to a class or interface you implement.
 Instead you implement them *structurally* simply by defining a method with the same name, parameter count, and non-void return type.
 This is